WICG/trust-token-api/README.md

 #### Mitigation: Per-Site Issuer Limits

 The rate of identity leakage from one site to another increases with the number of tokens redeemed on a page.
-To avoid abuse, there should be strict limits on the number of token issuers contacted per origin (e.g. 2); this limit should apply for both issuance and redemption; and the bound issuers should be persisted in browser storage to avoid excessively rotating issuers on subsequent visits.
+To avoid abuse, there should be strict limits on the number of token issuers contacted per top-level origin (e.g. 2); this limit should apply for both issuance and redemption; and origins' bound issuers should be persisted in browser storage to avoid excessively rotating issuers on subsequent visits.

 ### First Party Tracking Potential